 Gamification in education and virtual learning

-Students learn best when they have clear goals and greater purpose in mind – especially in a virtual learning environment where student engagement can be a challenge.
-Applying gamification strategies in education and virtual learning will provide students with intrinsic and extrinsic motivation to learn and apply their knowledge.
+We learn best when they have clear goals and greater purpose in mind – especially in a virtual learning environment where engagement can be a challenge.
+Applying gamification strategies in education and virtual learning provides learners with intrinsic and extrinsic motivation to learn and apply their knowledge.

 How do you apply gamification strategies in education and virtual classes?